needle-mirror/com.unity.serialization/Documentation~/index.md

 ### Implementing Adapters for a Type

-The serialization system can be extend through the use of adapters.
+The json serialization system can be extended through the use of adapters.
 An adapter lets you specify how a type should be serialized and deserialized.

 ```c#
 // e.g. We have a manager for items in our game.
 It handles saving and loading from a database.